rhiday/Zipli-v3/docs/screenshot-automation.md

-# Automated Screenshot Capture for Lokalise
+# Automated Screenshot Capture

 ## Overview

-This system automatically captures screenshots of your Zipli application pages and uploads them to Lokalise to provide visual context for translators.
+This system automatically captures screenshots of your Zipli application pages for documentation and visual context.

 ## Quick Start